-1-4-1 Dual Channel Memory Configuration
+1-4-1 4 Channel Memory Configuration

-This motherboard provides four memory sockets and supports Dual Channel Technology.
+This motherboard supports 4 Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.
-Enabling Dual Channel memory mode will double the original memory bandwidth.

-The four memory sockets are divided into two channels and each channel has two memory sockets as following:
+The eight DDR4 memory sockets are divided into four channels and each channel has two memory sockets as following: